tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 ### Combining Shapes into Groups ###

 The group element, [`<g>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/g), contains other SVG elements.
-It's a convenient mechanism for arranging shapes into groups of your specification so that you can address and manipulate multiple elements at once.
+It's a convenient mechanism for arranging shapes into groups of your selection so that you can address and manipulate multiple elements at once.

 Add a *portafilter* (that handle thing with the coffee grounds in it), using a group that's composed of a `<line>` and a `<polygon>` tag: